 - Post emergency numbers at each telephone and entrance.
 Emergency numbers should include those of the veterinarian, emergency response personnel and qualified livestock handlers.

 - Post your barn's street address by the phone to tell the 9-1-1 dispatcher or emergency services.

 - Be sure your address and entrance to your farm are clearly visible from the road.

 - Install smoke alarms and heat detectors in all buildings.
 New heat sensors can detect rapidly changing temperatures in buildings.
 Smoke detectors and heat sensors should be hooked up to sirens that will quickly alert you and your neighbors to a possible fire.

-- Host an open house for emergency services personnel in your area to familiarize them with the layout of your property.
+- Host an open house for emergency services personnel to familiarize them with your property's layout.
 Give them tips on handling your animals or present a mini-seminar with hands-on training.

 - Familiarize your animals with emergency procedures and common things they would encounter during a disaster.